 Breastfeeding and antidepressants

 Always talk to your doctor and obstetrician (midwife) if you want to breastfeed and are on antidepressants.
 Small amounts of the medicine could end up in the breast milk, but this is not always harmful to the baby.
 Some antidepressants are better than others if you want to breastfeed.
 Discuss the pros and cons, and if necessary find a suitable alternative.
-More info on breastfeeding and medicine use.

 More information on specific antidepressants can be found at Medlineplus.gov (in English and Spanish).